cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

 ### Chilled Water Loop

 A chilled water loop consists of a closed loop distribution system that supplies chilled water to the building.
+Components of a chilled water loop are shown in Figure 3.
 <a class="continue" href="/documents/systems/chilled-water-loop"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 <a href="/images/plants/water-cooled-chilled-water-plant/2024_0409_WCCW plant_figure 3 updated.jpg">